1992 United States House of Representatives elections in Texas

-The 1992 United States House of Representatives elections in Texas occurred on November 8, 1992, to elect the members of the state of Texas's delegation to the United States House of Representatives.
-Texas had thirty seats in the House, apportioned according to the 1990 United States Census.
+The 1992 United States House of Representatives elections in Texas occurred on November 3, 1992, to elect the members of the state of Texas's delegation to the United States House of Representatives.
+Texas had thirty seats in the House, apportioned according to the 1990 United States census.

 Intraparty conflict embroiled the Texas Democratic Party, who had gained complete control of Texas' government following Ann Richards' victory in the 1990 gubernatorial election.
-State Senator Eddie Bernice Johnson chaired the redistricting subcommittee and drew maps with the intention of creating minority-majority districts in Dallas for herself to run in.
+State Senator Eddie Bernice Johnson chaired the redistricting subcommittee and drew maps with the intention of creating a minority-majority district in Dallas for herself to run in.
 This drew the ire of representatives Martin Frost and John Wiley Bryant, whose districts would become considerably more White and Republican-leaning as a result.
-A majority-Hispanic district was also created in Houston alongside District 18, a majority-Black district.
+A majority-Hispanic district was also created in Houston alongside District 18, a plurality-Black district.
 The Texas Legislature sided with Johnson's plan and adopted new congressional districts during a special session in 1991.

 These elections occurred simultaneously with the United States Senate elections of 1992, the United States House elections in other states, the presidential election, and various state and local elections.
-As of 2020, this is the last time the Democratic Party won the popular vote in Texas's U.S. House races, though Democrats would continue to hold a majority of House seats until 2004.
+As of 2024, this is the last time the Democratic Party won the popular vote in Texas's U.S. House races, though Democrats would continue to hold a majority of House seats until 2004.